petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-7-analytics-and-experiences/personalizing-experiences-for-users.md

 ## Conclusion

 Congratulations!
 You have now completed *Module 7: Analytics and Experiences*.
+Throughout this module you've learned how you can leverage Liferay analytics and personalization features to improve user experience.

+In the next module, you'll learn about using headless APIs to interact with Liferay applications and resources.

 [Back to Building Enterprise Websites with Liferay](../../building-enterprise-websites-with-liferay.md)